 Increase shielding between yourself and the radiation source.

 The ALARA rules are achieved in a diffraction lab primarily by the design of the instrument itself.
 For example, the protective enclosure is designed to stop all of the incident and scattered radiation from leaving the cabinet.
 When the enclosure is opened, the X-ray shutter must close.
-If any of the warning lamps that indicate when X-rays are being generated should burn out, the generator will not operate.
+If any of the warning lamps that indicate when X rays are being generated should burn out, the safety shutter will close.
 If any of the lamps that indicate that the shutter is open should burn out, then the shutter will not open.
+The beam stop reduces the exposed path of the incident beam.

 Monitoring Radiation Exposure

 Personal radiation detection devices (Luxel Aluminum Oxide or Thermo-Luminescence Dosimeters - TLD badges) are used to monitor the radiation dose that a wearer may have received from an exposure, but these devices offer no additional protection to the wearer.
-The cabinet enclosure of the instrument in the OU Crystallography lab eliminates nearly all exposure to the regular user.
-Ring badges are available to users of the facility after completing a safety course provided by the University's Radiation Safety Officer.
+These devices measure exposure in only a small area of the body.
+The chances of these devices being located in an area of the body that is exposed is very small.
+Thus the use of these devices is discontinued in the crystallography lab.

 Another serious hazard from an X-ray diffraction instrument is electrical shock.
 The X-ray generator is a highly-regulated DC power supply that operates at an applied voltage of 40 to 50 kV in order to achieve an optimum flux of X rays.
 Also, the power supply that feeds the detector operates at about 1 kV.
 These power supplies should only be serviced by trained electrical engineers.
 If any object should fall under the generator cabinet, ask the Crystallography Lab staff to help you retrieve the object--do not go after the object by yourself.